Navigate to Forms

 Once in the forms dashboard, create a new form by clicking Create form in the upper right-hand corner.

 When you first create a form, you'll be brought to the Form tab in the form editor.
 There are three default properties included: First Name, Last Name, and Email.
 Since creating a new contact depends on an email address, this field is already marked as required.
-To change the form name for internal use by clicking the pencil icon at the top of the form.
+Change the form name for internal use by clicking the pencil icon at the top of the form.

 To change the text on the submit button, click on the submit button to bring up the Configuration for submit button sidebar menu.
 Type in new text for the submit button in the Label field in this sidebar menu.
 You can learn more about creating forms in this article.